 Is the US in a Recession in 2026?
 Live Probability and Indicator Synthesis

 NBER has not declared a recession.
 The last NBER-dated recession was the two-month COVID recession of February-April 2020.
-Real-time indicators are mixed, with two of four primary signals in the amber zone.
-Bloomberg consensus economist survey: 35% probability of recession beginning within the next 12 months.
+Real-time indicators have improved through the spring, with all four primary signals now in the healthy zone.
+The New York Fed yield-curve model puts the probability of recession beginning within the next 12 months at roughly 15%.

 Four Primary Real-Time Signals